zack-bitcoin/amoveo/docs/progress_reports/october_2017.md

 ### Community

-Amoveo is an untraded blockchain, so it's community size is hard to measure.
-Based on Reddit and Twitter, the community is by far the smallest.
+Amoveo's community is by far the smallest.

 Bitcoin Hivemind has only had private funding, so it is harder to measure it's community size.
 They have 1600 twitter followers, so I am using that to estimate.
-To invest in bitcoin hivemind, you buy bitcoin.
-It is too hard to measure what portion of bitcoin holders choose to hold bitcoin because of the potential of hivemind.

 Aeternity is worth around $100 million.
+Augur is worth around $200 million.
 Gnosis is worth around $1200 million.
-Augur is worth around $200 million.

 # Discuss on reddit